 Unbelievable pulled pork recipe that’s made in an Instant Pot and mixed with homemade BBQ sauce.
-Coating pork shoulder in delicious seasoning and searing it will infuse the meat with delicious flavors as it cooks.
+Coat the pork shoulder in delicious seasoning mix and sear it to infuse the meat with delicious flavors as it cooks.
 In an Instant Pot, this whole recipe will take about an hour and a half including searing the pork and making the sauce.

 Everyone should have pulled pork in their recipe arsenal and this recipe is amazing.
 Pork comes out so tender and so flavorful, you can’t get enough.
 The best part is the flavor of the the pork and the homemade BBQ sauce.
 Close second is the fact that it only takes an hour and a half to cook it to a tender perfection in an Instant Pot.

 To help achieve the great flavor, coat pork shoulder generously in seasoning and then sear it on all sides.
 This helps infuse the meat with delicious flavor as it cooks.
 Combination of apple cider vinegar and apple juice goes wonderfully with pork too.
 All these flavors cooked into the meat juices is also what gives the BBQ sauce its flavor.
 All in all, this is the best BBQ pulled pork recipe we’ve ever had.

 Pulled meats are also quite versatile and you don’t have to settle on pulled pork sandwiches.
 It’s easy to use in appetizers, burgers, sandwiches, tacos, casseroles, and so much more.
 So make a double batch, keep some in the fridge, and freeze the rest.

 Generously coat pork shoulder in seasoning – this seasoning is very simple but it combines great flavors and infuses these flavors into pork as it cooks.